 In the above formula, $\Theta(T_X,\omega)$ firstly acts as an endomorphism of the holomorphic tangent space and then, once contracted again with $v$ using the hermitian product defined by $\omega$, eats the pair $(v,\bar v)$ as a $(1,1)$-form.
 Despite it is well-known that the holomorphic sectional curvature completely determines the Chern curvature tensor, it is not \textsl{a priori} clear wether and how its sign propagates and determines the signs of the other curvature tensors.
 An average argument anyway shows that there is a direct link between the sign of the holomorphic sectional curvature and the scalar curvature, \textsl{i.e.} the trace of the Ricci curvature, namely the positivity (resp. the negativity) of the former implies the positivity (resp. the negativity) of the latter.

 However, it was conjectured by S.-T. Yau that a compact Kähler manifold $(X,\omega)$ with negative holomorphic sectional curvature should aways admit (a possibly different) Kähler metric $\omega'$ with negative Ricci curvature.
 Then, $K_X$ should be ample and, in particular, $X$ should be projective.
-This conjecture has been proved only very recently in the projective case by Wu and Yau in \cite{WY16}, and extended shortly after to the Kähler case by \cite{TY15}.
+This conjecture has been proved only very recently in the projective case by Wu and Yau in \cite{WY16}.
+After this major breakthrough, the result was extended by using essentially the same techniques to the Kähler case in \cite{TY15}.